GrizzlyEnglish/docs.monogame.github.io/articles/getting_started/2_choosing_your_ide_visual_studio.md

 > The extension that is installed by Visual Studio 2022 is currently outdated.
 > Instead of using Visual Studio 2022 to install the templates, run the following command:
 > ```sh
->    dotnet new install MonoGame.Templates.CSharp
+>    dotnet new --install MonoGame.Templates.CSharp
 >  ```
 > After doing this, you should be able to launch Visual Studio 2022 and create a new project with the newly installed templates.